The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Applications to Time Series Data and Sequential Decision Making

 We test our measure on $12$ benchmark time series datasets from the UCI\footnote{\url{https://archive.ics.uci.edu/ml/datasets.php}} and UCR\footnote{\url{https://www.cs.ucr.edu/~eamonn/time_series_data/}} databases, which cover a wide spectrum of domains, ranging from biomedical data to industrial processes.
 Additionally, we also test on two challenging dynamic texture (DT) datasets: Highway Traffic~\cite{chan2005classification} and UCLA~\cite{saisan2001dynamic}.
 The DT is a sequence of images of moving scenes such as flames, smoke, and waves that exihibits certain stationarity in time.
 The statistics of all datasets are summarized in Appendix~\ref{sec:data_clustering}.
 Fig.~\ref{fig:clustering_dataset} demonstrates exemplar time series from different classes in Synthetic Control and UCLA datasets.
 For datasets like Traffic and UCLA, the dimension $d$ is substantially larger than the length $T$, posing significant challenges for clustering tasks.

 Our measure is compared to four other similarity measures, namely DTW, TWED, MSM, and TCK.
-The original DTW can only be applied to univariate time series, which has later been extended for multivariate scenario~\cite{shokoohi2017generalizing}.
+The original DTW can only be applied to univariate time series, which has later been extended for multivariate scenarios~\cite{shokoohi2017generalizing}.
 In our work, we use a state-of-the-art (SOTA) multivariate implementation in \cite{schultz2018nonsmooth} for comparison.
-Details of all competing measures and their hyperparameters setting are discussed in Appendix~\ref{sec:baseline_clustering}.
-For our method, similar to the KAF, the embedding dimension or filter order $K$ is a crucial parameter.
+Details of all competing measures and the setting of their hyperparameters are discussed in Appendix~\ref{sec:baseline_clustering}.
+For our method, the embedding dimension, i.e., $K$, is a crucial parameter.
 Practically, we can rely on Takens' embedding theorem~\cite{takens1981detecting} or set it heuristically with some prior knowledge.
-In our experiment, we observed that the Taken's embedding usually underestimate the value of $K$ that gives the best clustering performance.
-Therefore, for all the univariate time series, the value of $K$ is selected among $3$ values: $10$, $15$ and $20$.
+In our experiment, we observed that the Taken's embedding usually underestimates the value of $K$ that gives the best clustering performance.
+Therefore, for all the univariate time series, the value of $K$ is selected among $3$ values: $10$, $15$, and $20$.
 For multivariate time series, such as PenDigits and Robot failures, we set $K=1$ due to data prior knowledge.
 For Traffic and UCLA, we also set $K=1$, because the frame dimension is much larger than time series length.